Connect with us

 “Damon Lathrope, who we added to the squad, only played a couple of games before his horrific injury that ended his career, Jordan Wynter, Louis Ramsey and Regan Charles-Cook too.
 They were six players you would have in your starting eleven.”

-Limbrick was handed a three-year contract on his arrival last summer to run alongside a three-year plan to reach the League.
+Limbrick was handed a three-year contract on his arrival last summer to run alongside a three-year plan to reach the Football League.

 A takeover was said to be imminent at the time but is still yet to have materialised, something Limbrick feels affected his team.